 Amici easily satisfy this standard.
-As the attached proposed brief demonstrates, Amici provide the Court with specific insights, information, and legal arguments about the operation of the 340B Program and the consequences of the drug companies' rebate policies.
-Amici further demonstrate that if the Court were to grant Plaintiffs' motion for summary judgment, their member-hospitals would be severely harmed, thereby underscoring their "concern for the issues at stake," Potomac Elec., 826 F. Supp.
+As the attached proposed brief demonstrates, Amici provide the Court with specific insights, information, and legal arguments about the operation of the 340B Program and the consequences of the rebate policies.
+Amici further demonstrate that if the Court were to grant Kalderos' summary judgment motion, their member-hospitals would be severely harmed, thereby underscoring their "concern for the issues at stake" at stake," Potomac Elec., 826 F. Supp.
 2d at 237, and "special interest" in the litigation, Ellsworth, 917 F. Supp. at 846.